lucian-ilie/Seq-InSite/README.md

     - install [hh-suite](https://github.com/soedinglab/hh-suite).
 The [database](http://gwdu111.gwdg.de/~compbiol/uniclust/2020_06/) used in Seq-InSite is uniref30_2020_06.

 # Running Seq-InSite
-Seq-InSite consists of 7 distinct architectures, each designed for predicting interactions.
-These are:

-1. predict_MSA_MLP.py - MLP architecture utilizing msa-transformer's embeddings as input.
-2. predict_T5_MLP.py - MLP architecture utilizing T5's embeddings as input.
-3. predict_MSA_LSTM.py - LSTM architecture utilizing msa-transformer's embeddings as input.
-4. predict_T5_LSTM.py - LSTM architecture utilizing T5's embeddings as input.
-5. predict_T5_MSA_MLP.py -MLP architecture utilizing both T5 and msa-transformer's embeddings as input.
-6. predict_T5_MSA_LSTM.py -LSTM architecture utilizing both T5 and msa-transformer's embeddings as input.
-7. predict_ENS.py - The ensemble model.

-Additionally, 12 different model weights have been released, each corresponding to a different model, as described below:
+6 different model weights have been released, each corresponding to a different model, as described below:

-1. MLP_MSA_L9.h5 -MLP architecture was trained on TR dataset using msa-transformer's embeddings as input.
-This particular model was trained on data that does not share similarity with Dset_448, Dset_164, Dset_186, and Dset_72.
-2. MLP_T5U50_L9.h5 -MLP architecture was trained on TR dataset using T5's embeddings as input.
-This particular model was trained on data that does not share similarity with Dset_448, Dset_164, Dset_186, and Dset_72.
-3. MLP_T5_MSA_L9.h5 -MLP architecture was trained on TR dataset using both T5 and msa-transformer's embeddings as input.
-This particular model was trained on data that does not share similarity with Dset_448, Dset_164, Dset_186, and Dset_72.
-4. LSTM_T5_MSA_L9.h5 -LSTM architecture was trained on TR dataset using both T5 and msa-transformer's embeddings as input.
-This particular model was trained on data that does not share similarity with Dset_448, Dset_164, Dset_186, and Dset_72.
-5. LSTM_MSA_L9.h5 -LSTM architecture was trained on TR dataset using msa-transformer's embeddings as input.
-This particular model was trained on data that does not share similarity with Dset_448, Dset_164, Dset_186, and Dset_72.
-6. LSTM_T5U50_L9.h5 -LSTM architecture was trained on TR dataset using T5's embeddings as input.
-This particular model was trained on data that does not share similarity with Dset_448, Dset_164, Dset_186, and Dset_72.
-7. LSTM_T5_MSA_without*.h5 -LSTM architecture was trained using both T5 and msa-transformer's embeddings as input.
+1. LSTM_T5_MSA_without*.h5 -LSTM architecture was trained using both T5 and msa-transformer's embeddings as input.
 This particular model was trained on data that does not share similarity with Dset_* where * is 60, 70, 315.
-8. MLP_T5_MSA_without*.h5 -MLP architecture was trained using both T5 and msa-transformer's embeddings as input.
+2. MLP_T5_MSA_without*.h5 -MLP architecture was trained using both T5 and msa-transformer's embeddings as input.
 This particular model was trained on data that does not share similarity with Dset_* where * is 60, 70, 315.

 In order to run Seq-InSite use the following command